-Mango hops up on the chair next to G-Mah, but all I can see is her ears & eyes poking over the table.
+Mango hops up on the chair next to G-Mah, but all I can see is her ears and eyes poking over the table.
 Her stare is loaded with great expectations.

 “Gram, please, never ask me to top you off,” I say innocently.
 “Besides, I’m reading you a book I wrote!
-Don’t you wan–”
+D–”

-After the fill-up, I decide to park and stretch the ol’ legs.
-My back pain dissipates faster than I can even comprehend after I remove myself from Bessy.
-Once outside, I immediately lock eyes with a mighty Red Bull vending machine.
-It’s just standing there on the curb, unwavering, gut full of cans and in desperate need of a dollary laxative.
-After about ten rejected attempts to feed the thing a five-dollar bill though, I decide that the Universe doesn’t want me to have a Red Bull right now.
+After the reup, I decide to park and stretch the ol’ legs.
+My back pain dissipates faster than I can comprehend after I remove myself from Bessy.
+Once outside, I lock eyes with a vending machine filled with cans of Red Bull.
+It’s standing there on the curb without waver, gut full of cans and in desperate need of a dollary laxative.
+After eight rejected attempts to feed the thing a bill I decide the Universe doesn’t want me to have a Red Bull right now.
 Defeated, I climb back into Bessy and hit the road once more.

-I cross through Delaware, then Maryland, I think; they were both basically just cityscapes and all the gray blended together in my mind.
+I cross through Delaware and then Maryland, I think; they were both basically just cityscapes and all the gray blended together in my mind.
 Eventually I find myself in Virginia and, I have to say, it looks exactly the same as my New Jersey – East Coast Suburbia genetically spliced with Strip Mall O’Rama.
-Charlottesville is still roughly one hundred miles away though; so close, and yet so far.
+Charlottesville is still roughly one hundred miles away, though; so close, and yet so far.

-The road is endless, growing longer with each tire-circumference forward my car rolls.
-I look around at all the vehicles accompanying me on this journey, all the cars and the trucks and the semis and the semi-trucks carrying a load of cars, all piloted by humans that I share this road with but will never meet.
-They all have lives that are just as complex, intricate and vivid as mine, they all have a history and a future and their own individual identities and anxieties.
-For a moment I imagine there are no walls between us, no cars either, just humans floating down the road at high speeds whilst holding an awkward and uncomfortable sitting position.
-The distance between myself and any other given human on this stretch of long road could reliably be measured in feet; if we weren’t moving so fast, I could easily walk over and pick that unsightly little green spot out of the woman who’s driving next to me’s teeth without breaking a sweat.
-Yet, it’s as if they aren’t even there, and to them, I’m not even here.
+The road is endless.
+It grows longer with every roll of the tires.
+I look around at all the vehicles accompanying me on this journey, all the cars and the trucks and the semis and the semi-trucks carrying their loads of cars, all driven by humans with whom I share this road but will never meet.
+They all have lives just as complex, intricate, and vivid as mine, they all have their histories and futures and individual identities and anxieties.
+For a moment I pretend there are no walls between us, no cars either, just human beings floating down the road at high speeds whilst holding an awkward and uncomfortable sitting position.
+The distance between myself and any other given driver on this stretch of road could reliably be measured in feet; if we weren’t moving so fast, I could easily walk over and pick that unsightly little green spot out of the woman who’s driving next to me’s teeth without breaking a sweat.
+Yet inside my car it’s as if they aren’t even there, and inside their cars, I’m not even here.

-My mind wanders and I begin to contemplate simulation theory; what if I’m the only quote-unquote “conscious” one, and the beings that surround me on this road are all harboring an artificial intelligence?
-What if this is all an illusion meant to deceive me, to isolate me further from the “real” world while a cabal of advanced beings and/or twisted supra-corporate humanoids harvest my life force for monetary gain?
-What if the simulators are doing it for benevolent reasons, what if we actually live in the “future” and a planet-wide contest of Who’s Got the Biggest
+My mind wanders and I begin to contemplate simulation theory; what if I am the only quote-unquote “conscious” one and those who surround me on this road are all harboring an artificial intelligence?
+What if life is an illusion meant to deceive me, to isolate me further from the “real” world while a cabal of advanced beings and/or twisted supra-corporate humanoids harvest my lifeforce for monetary gain?
+What if the simulators are doing what they do for more benevolent reasons, what if we all actually live in the “future” and a planet-wide contest of Who’s Got The Biggest

-Phallus Nuclear Warhead? went apocalyptic, and the last flicker of humanity’s dwindling candlelight remaining on the planet voted to put everybody into a simulation machine that cares for our spirits while our real bodies wither away to dust?
-Worst of all: what if this is true reality, and the only simulation is the global economic society we’re all entrenched in, and all these rules we follow and cultural norms we casually abide by are just an attempt by a very small group of humans to control the rest of the humans because of some unresolved psychological issues the aforementioned small group of controllers picked up during their childhood?
+Phallus Nuclear Warhead? went apocalyptic and the last flicker of humanity remaining on the planet voted to put everybody who’s left into a simulation machine that lets us live out the rest of our lives if the big mistake didn’t happen whilst our real bodies wither away to dust?
+Worst of all: what if our reality is true reality and the only simulation is the global economic society we’re entrenched in, and all these rules we follow and cultural norms we casually abide by are just an attempt by a small group of humans to control the rest of the humans because of psychological issues the aforementioned cabal of controllers picked up during childhood and never resolved?

-I locate the alcohol shop pretty easily and park out front.
+I locate the alcohol shop easily and park out front.
 Stepping out of the car, I immediately notice how much warmer it is down here than it was in Jersey when I left, and even when I got my tank filled.
-I’m wearing a very fuzzy hoodie over a slightly less fuzzy sweatshirt with the sleeves rolled up and I can feel them both sticking to the skin of my arms, the fibers of the garments literally fusing with the strands of hair poking out of my dermis.
-No matter, I’m from New Jersey, and north Jersey at that; I’ll be damned if I change my outfit in the middle of the damned day just because of some weather.
+I’m wearing a fuzzy hoodie over a less fuzzy sweatshirt and even with the sleeves rolled up I can feel them both sticking to the skin of my arms, the fibers of the garments are literally fusing themselves to the strands of hair poking out of my dermis.
+No matter, I’m from New Jersey, and north Jersey at that; I’ll be damned if I change my outfit in the middle of the day just because of some weather.
 What am I, a south Jersian?
 Please.

-Where I grew up there are the primary seasons, summer and winter, and then the transitional seasons, spring and autumn.
-During the primary seasons, the temperature more or less stays the same throughout the day; it’s frigid (or sweltering) when you wake up, stays frigid (or sweltering) all day, and gets frigid (or sweltering) at night.
-During the transitional seasons though, any given day represents an entire year; it’s cold when you wake up, cool during the morning, hot in the afternoon, warm in the evening, and cold again when you go to sleep.
-See, Jersians are rugged and we do what we want, often choosing not to dress for the weather; in the winter you will doubtlessly see a white guy in basketball shorts and a tee, and in the summer you will doubtlessly see a white guy in a full sweat suit.
-Today, I am the summer variant of that white guy.
+So, where I grew up there are the primary seasons, summer and winter, and then the transitional seasons, spring and autumn.
+During the primary seasons, the air temperature more or less stays the same throughout the day; it’s frigid (or sweltering) when you wake up, stays frigid (or sweltering) all day, then gets frigid (or sweltering) at night.
+During the transitional seasons, though, any given day represents an entire year; it’s cold when you wake up, cool during the morning, hot in the afternoon, warm in the evening, and cold again when you go to sleep.
+See, Jersians are rugged and we do what we want – especially the north Jersey folks – which often means choosing not to dress for the weather; in the winter you will doubtlessly see a man in basketball shorts and a tee, and in the summer you will doubtlessly see a man in a sweatsuit.
+Today, I am the summer variant of that [hu]man.

-I walk in and the store is totally empty, save for the bountiful bottles of booze and the owner, a man who clearly takes good care of his facial hair, standing at the register, patiently flipping through a magazine or catalog of some sort.
+I walk in and the store is empty, save for the bountiful bottles of booze and the owner – a man who clearly takes care of his facial hair – at the register patiently flipping through a magazine of some sort.
 I tell him who I am and he nods, asking how big the cabinet is.
 I mime it with my hands, assuring him that it’s very lightweight and it won’t be a problem to move.
 He goes to find a place to keep it for the time being and I head back outside to fetch the piece.
-When I return, he’s cleared a space between two aisles and I fill said space with the cabinet like a hand fills a glove.
-We shake hands and I wander back to the car – one mission complete.
-About a week later, after I’ll have almost completely forgotten about the entire ordeal, I’ll be paid through Paypal.
+When I return, he’s cleared a space between two aisles.
+The cabinet fills that space like a head fills a hat and we shake hands.
+I wander back to Bessy.
+Mission complete.
+About a week later, after I almost completely forgot about the entire ordeal, I’ll be paid through Paypal.